NitorCreations/DomainReverseMapper/README.md

 UML Reverse Mapper
 ===========================

-Automatically generate [PlantUML](http://www.plantuml.com/) based class diagram from your code.
+Automatically generate class diagram from your code.

 Using reflection, UML Reverse Mapper scans your packages that contain your code.
-It then builds a graph of class relations and outputs a Graphviz .dot file.
+It then builds a graph of class relations and outputs either a Graphviz .dot file or a [PlantUML](http://www.plantuml.com/) .puml file.

 ### Using from the command-line